 Does payment need to be made at time of booking?

 Yes.
 Full payment needs to be made at time of booking.
 This is done by credit card online.
-This payment is non refundable, however you can change your ceremony date, once you have made your booking, as long as you give more than one months notice.
+This payment is non refundable, however you can change your ceremony date, once you have made your booking, as long as you give more than one calendar month & two day's notice.

 How do I make additional payments?

 You may want to make additional payments in relation to; rescheduling you ceremony, increasing the number of guests or arranging witnesses.
 Just click here - https://simpleceremonies.com.au/add-ons/

 Marriage Celebrants - Code of Conduct & Complaints

 All celebrant should operate in accordance with a Code of Conduct as issued by the Australian Attorney General.
 To see the code click on this link.
 If you would like to make a complaint about the service you have received please contact me (Michael Teulon) on 0412477141 or send an email to email@example.com.
 I will endeavour to resolve your concerns.